nansencenter/NEDAS/README.md

     In jupyter notebooks you can quickly check the status of model states, observations, and diagnosing the DA performance, you can play with the DA workflow, modify it and create your own approach.

     Once you finished debugging and are happy with the new workflow, you can run the experiments without the jupyter notebooks.
 In `scripts` the `run_exp.py` gives an example of the top-level control workflow to perform cycling DA experiments.
+Run the experiment by `python run_exp.py --config_file=<my_config_file>`

     On betzy, the `sbatch submit_job.sh` command submits a run to the job queue, so that many experiments can be run simultaneously.